top of page

 • Remind them you care for them and this is affecting all of you.
 Emphasize the fact that you care for them and your relationship.

-• Each one wrights a letter listing the changes in behaviour you have observed and state you are worried about the effect their substance use is having on themselves and on your relationship and that you are concerned (afraid) about their continued use.
+• Each one writes a letter listing the changes in behaviour you have observed and states you are worried about the effect their substance use is having on themselves and your relationship and that you are concerned (afraid) about their continued use.

 • Ask him/her to allow you all the opportunity to read your lists out loud.